-- ✓ Oxygen contents. - ✓ Disposable supplies. - ✓ Maintenance fees, which are limited to one every six months. - The provider may replace the equipment any time after the end of the five-year RUL, that begins a new 36-month rental period. - Using the expedited prior authorization process, providers may restart a 36-month rental period in any of the following situations: - ✓ The initial provider is no longer providing oxygen equipment or services. - ✓ The initial provider's core provider agreement with the agency is terminated or expires. - ✓ The client moves to an area that is not part of the provider's service area.
-(This applies to Medicaid-only clients.) - ✓ The client moves into a permanent residential setting. - ✓ A pediatric client is transferred to an adult provider. - Once a provider requests and receives prior authorization, the agency may authorize a restart of the 36-month rental period when: - ✓ Extenuating circumstances occur, resulting in a loss or destruction of oxygen equipment (for example, fire, or flood).
-(See WAC 182-501-0050(7)). - ✓ The client was exercising reasonable care.
+- ✓ Oxygen contents. - \checkmark Disposable supplies. - \checkmark Maintenance fees, which are limited to one every six months. - The provider may replace the equipment any time after the end of the five-year RUL, which begins a new 36-month rental period. - Using the expedited prior authorization process, providers may restart a 36-month rental period in any of the following situations: - \checkmark The initial provider is no longer providing oxygen equipment or services. - \checkmark The initial provider's core provider agreement with the agency is terminated or expires. - ✓ The client moves to an area that is not part of the provider's service area.
+(This applies to Medicaid-only clients.) - \checkmark The client moves into a permanent residential setting. - \checkmark A pediatric client is transferred to an adult provider. - Once a provider requests and receives prior authorization, the agency may authorize a restart of the 36-month rental period when: - ✓ Extenuating circumstances occur, resulting in a loss or destruction of oxygen equipment (for example, fire, or flood).
+(See WAC 182-501-0050(7)). - \checkmark The client was exercising reasonable care.